varocketry/guitar-mastery-hub/public/lessons/lesson_045_advanced_harmonic_concepts.md

 ---

-## 📖 SECTION 1: SECONDARY DOMINANTS
+## ðŸ“– SECTION 1: SECONDARY DOMINANTS

 ### What Is a Secondary Dominant?